ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         defaulting to ``1``.
         In RZ geometry, this only saves the
         0'th azimuthal mode component of the fields.
-        Integrated electric and magnetic field components can instead be obtained by specifying ``<reduced_diags_name>.integrate = true``.
+        Time integrated electric and magnetic field components can instead be obtained by specifying ``<reduced_diags_name>.integrate = true``.
+        The integration is done every time step even when the data is written out less often.
         In a *moving window* simulation, the FieldProbe can be set to follow the moving frame by specifying ``<reduced_diags_name>.do_moving_window_FP = 1`` (default 0).

         .. warning::